zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### September 2020

-Issue 8850, "[`pip download --no-deps` runs `setup.py egg_info` unnecessarily and fails](https://github.com/pypa/pip/issues/8850)" is opened on the Pip bug tracker.
+[Pip issue 8850](https://github.com/pypa/pip/issues/8850), "`pip download --no-deps` runs `setup.py egg_info` unnecessarily and fails", is opened.
 Notably, the name of the [`egg_info` subcommand](https://setuptools.pypa.io/en/latest/deprecated/commands.html#egg-info-create-egg-metadata-and-set-build-tags) refers to the long-outdated "egg" format for packages; Pip still supports this (but at least it's *deprecated*... since 23.2... on Python 3.11 and up... and there may still be binary distribution formats that use the corresponding `.egg-info` metadata format).
 This report was dismissed as a bug in the package (which was trying to use undocumented internals of Pip in its `setup.py` logic).

 ### October 2020